 Social Justice Initiative

-• Bringing together LT members based on shared interests and concerns about the state of our world, from local to global.
+1. Bringing together LT members based on shared interests and concerns about the state of our world, from local to global.

-• Educating ourselves and each other about the range of perspectives on a given issue of justice, from Jewish wisdom to policy experts and other relevant sources.
+2. Educating ourselves and each other about the range of perspectives on a given issue of justice, from Jewish wisdom to policy experts and other relevant sources.

-• Organizing collective action and advocacy to address root causes of social injustice and to build a more fair and righteous society.
+3. Organizing collective action and advocacy to address root causes of social injustice and to build a more fair and righteous society.
 As people of faith, we find reason to bring our values into the public arena.

 To read the full Social Justice Initiative Policy, click here.